Attendance

 If you have queries concerning absences please contact your child’s Dean.

-2. It is important that your address and contact details are up to date on our school system.
-Please phone or email any updated details to our Deans’ Reception on ext.
-731 or skohler@lynfield.school.nz
+It is important that your address and contact details are up to date on our school system.
+Please telephone or email any updated details to our Deans’ Reception, Sharon Kohler on extension 731 or email skohler@lynfield.school.nz

 • Cultural or sporting representations at regional or higher level